YasminGonc/invest-wallet-2.0/README.md

 ## Aplied technologies
 - Built with Vite;
 - Styled-components for styles;
-- React Router to create the router between the pages.
+- React Router to create the router between the pages;
+- JSON Serve to mime the backend until it isn't finished.